openhwgroup/cvw/docs/docker/README.md

 Options:

+- use podman instead of docker: USE_PODMAN=1
 - ubuntu_wally: fetch by default
     - build: UBUNTU_BUILD=1
 - toolchains: fetch by default
     - build: TOOLCHAINS_BUILD=1
     - use local toolchain: TOOLCHAINS_MOUNT

+#### Regression Script

+There are two parts for regression:

+- Verilator: must be able to run as it is open-sourced
+- Questa: OPTIONAL as it is commercial EDA Tool

+Options:

+- RUN_QUESTA: false by default
+    - QUESTA: home folder for mounted QuestaSIM `/cad/mentor/questa_sim-xxxx.x_x` if enabled
+    - for example, if your vsim is in `/cad/mentor/questa_sim-2023.4/questasim/bin/vsim` then your local QuestaSIM folder is `/cad/mentor/questa_sim-2023.4`, so you have to add `-v /cad/mentor/questa_sim-2023.4:/cad/mentor/questa_sim-xxxx.x_x -e RUN_QUESTA=1`

 ### Commercial EDA Tools